 Fast access to urology treatment at Benenden Hospital

-You can book an appointment with one of our Consultants by completing our online booking form or by calling our Private Patient Team on 01580 363158.
+You can book an appointment with one of our Consultants by completing our online booking form or by contacting our Private Patient Team via Livechat or on 01580 363158.